Epizootic haemorrhagic disease

 Infection route

-Transmission occurs via the sting/bite of insects (gnats).
-Unborn foals can be infected in the womb.
+Transmission takes place via the sting/bite of insects (gnats; Culicoides sp.), so it is not a contagious disease.
+Unborn calves can be infected in the womb in the same way as bluetongue.
 In temperate zones, infection usually occurs in late summer/autumn, whereas in tropical zones it can occur all year round.

-Clinical disease mainly affects certain deer species, but may also occur in cattle.
-Fever, oedema, respiratory and swallowing problems, bleeding, inflammation of the mucous membrane and hoof ligaments, lameness, lassitude may occur.
+Clinical disease mainly affects certain deer species, but can also occur in cattle.
+Fever, oedema, respiratory and swallowing problems, haemorrhage, inflammation of mucous membranes and hoof ligaments, lameness, lassitude and inappetence may occur.
 Abortions and stillbirths also occur.
+Peracute, acute and chronic forms occur.

 Therapy